Amulet-Team/Amulet-Core/docs_source/design/world.rst

 *******

-In order to make world loading simpler and more flexible to future changes with Minecraft, the Amulet Map Editor only loads/edits a proprietary format.
+In order to make world loading simpler and more flexible to future changes with Minecraft, the Amulet Core only loads/edits a proprietary format.
 By doing this, to support a Minecraft world format, the only things required are separate block/entity/tile entity definitions and a "conversion" wrapper, which converts the world data on disc to the "Amulet format"

 *********************
  The "Amulet Format"